 - 8. [optional step] Click Options to set the options for the backup.
+For more information see Backup options. - 9. [optional step] Click the Add a comment icon, and then type a comment to the backup version.
+Backup comments will help you to find the necessary version later, when recovering your data. - 10.
+Perform one of the following:

-For more information see Backup options (p.
-24). - 9.
-Perform one of the following: - To run the backup immediately, click Back up now. - To run the backup later or on a schedule, click the arrow to the right of the Back up now button, and then click Later.
+- To run the backup immediately, click Back up now. - To run the backup later or on a schedule, click the arrow to the right of the Back up now button, and then click Later.

-4.2 Backup options
+Backup options